Meet Our Carmel Family Law Attorneys

 - You and your attorney have concluded that moving out makes sense in your situation.

-Call JR Emerson before making the decision to move out of the marital home or any other important decision that will affect the outcome of your divorce and life ahead.
+Call our firm before making the decision to move out of the marital home or any other important decision that will affect the outcome of your divorce and life ahead.

 Can my wife/ex-wife move away with the kids?